AI

 The Deep Research Moment

 The industry reaction was telling.
-Within six weeks, Perplexity shipped its own Deep Research (February 14) and opened the Sonar Deep Research API to developers (March 7).
-Google, which had launched Gemini Deep Research quietly in December 2024, accelerated its rollout and upgraded the backbone to Gemini 2.5 Pro in May 2025.
-Anthropic made Claude's web search generally available on May 27, 2025, packaging the Research feature in the same spring window.
+Within six weeks, Perplexity shipped its own Deep Research (February 14) and opened the Sonar Deep Research API to developers weeks later.
+Google, which had launched Gemini Deep Research quietly in December 2024, accelerated its rollout and kept upgrading the backbone.
+Anthropic made Claude's web search generally available on May 7, 2025, packaging the Research feature in the same spring window.

 If you write, study, analyze markets, or evaluate products, you're already at a disadvantage if you don't use one.
 The question is which one, and when.